BivySak: They Ship. You Explore.

 Yeti Custom Rambler 10 oz.
 Lowball

 The Yeti Rambler 10 oz.
-Lowball is a double-walled drinking glass made of machined aluminum.
+Lowball is a double-walled drinking glass made of food grade 18/8 stainless steel.
 This one came emblazoned with with the new BivySak logo.
 (It seems they’ve re-branded, but this new design isn’t reflected on the website yet.)
 I’ve had my eye on one of these Yeti things for awhile, but I haven’t bought one because I haven’t had an actual need for one.
 So seeing this inside the box was a nice surprise.
 Retail price: $40.

 I’m going to call a slight foul here.
 A Yeti 10 oz.
 Rambler will set you back $20 in a retail shop (even on the Yeti site).
 This one, however, is from the Yeti Custom Shop, which will put a custom design on the Yeti of your choice.
 According to the pricing on the Custom Site, a Yeti 10 oz.
 Rambler will set you back $30.
 They’ll charge you an extra $10 if you want the design on two sides, but this mug only has a one-sided design.
 It seems, then, that the price listed on the information card is inflated by $10.